My name is Jonas

 Hi, I'm Jonas.

-Previously, I was graduate student in Hod Lipson's Creative Machines Lab at Cornell University where I worked on modular robotics and programmable matter.
+Previously, I helped build the world's most advanced genomics lab at Counsyl and was graduate student in Hod Lipson's Creative Machines Lab at Cornell University where I worked on modular robotics and programmable matter.
 I was also co-founder of Ignite Ithaca, lead programmer for Cardsender, intern a property search engine and a steel factory, projectionist in a cinema, and teaching assistant in a prison.

 Neubert, J., Lipson, H. (2016) “Soldercubes: A Self-soldering Self-reconfiguring Modular Robot System”, Autonomous Robots, vol. 40, pp. 139-158